More specifically, the proper documentation of sources is important for these three reasons:

 According to the syllabus, the college has a very clear policy regarding plagiarism.
 The policy is as follows:

-a.
-Zero percent being given for the test, examination, report, quiz, paper, project, or any other course requirement on which the cheating has occurred; or
+given for the test, examination, report, quiz, paper, project, or any other

-b.
-Failure for the course in which the offense occurred; or
+course in which the offense occurred; or

-c.
-Dismissal from the College.
+Dismissal from

 In a few days, we will review formatting instructions for the works cited page and the in-text citations that will be part of your paper.
 In preparation for that review, please familiarize yourself with MLA citation format at Purdue Owl.
 Please click HERE.